-RSC Prizes and Awards: guidance for nominators
+RSC Prizes: guidance for nominators

 By Professor Duncan Bruce, Awards Working Group Chair, and Professor Claire Vallance, Awards Working Group Vice-Chair

 We encourage all of you to nominate.
 There is no reason to feel shy or worried about putting in a nomination because as judges, we don’t know who the nominators are – it’s completely blind to us.
-If there is somebody who you think is deserving of a prize or award, make sure you put them forward.
+If there is somebody who you think is deserving of a prize, make sure you put them forward.
 There is no doubt that our prizes and awards have a very deep impact on people’s professional and personal lives.

 When we are making our decisions, the only consideration is quality.
-Diversity comes in the pool of nominations and so our family of awardees is only as good as the nominations we receive, and the quality and diversity of nominations equate to those who win the awards.
+Diversity comes in the pool of nominations and so our family of awardees is only as good as the nominations we receive, and the quality and diversity of nominations equate to those who win.
 We want the most diverse pool of nominations that we can get, with the very best candidates that represent the diversity of the community.

 Your nomination form